 One way to make an educated guess is to use a custom click-curve and then extrapolate how much more traffic a ranking improvement can bring, as I explained in How to overcome the Biggest Obstacles as an in-house SEO.

 Constraints of an SEO strategy

-We all just want to do cool SEO stuff but that’s usually not how it works (only in rare cases).
-When you live in a corporate environment or consult companies, you deal with constraints.
+We all just want to do cool SEO stuff, but that’s usually not how it works (only in rare cases).
+You deal with constraints when you live in a corporate environment or consult companies.
 Constraints translate your strategy from “optimal” into “realistic”.
 In a way, they steer your prioritization.